Jahnic/Data-Science/RealEstate/README.md

 1. Install required packages: `numpy`, `pandas`, `selenium`
 2. Install [Chromedriver](http://chromedriver.chromium.org/).
 The specified installation path is `'C:/webdriver/chromedriver.exe'`.
 If you are not using windows you will need to change the path in the code.
 3. Run `scrape.ipynb`.
 5. Run `wrangle.ipynb` to clean the data or write your own script.
-The wrangle script focuses on condos since it is the largest market in Montreal and the associated area features were most consistent.
-If interested in other housing types you will need to write your on scripts for wrangling and modeling the data.
+This script focuses on condos since it is the largest market in Montreal and its associated area features were most consistent.
+If interested in other housing types you will need to write your on script to clean and model the data.
 6. Run `model.ipynb` to analyze model results and make your own prediction.